Menu

 About Rupununi Savannah and its surrounding areas

-Add a visit to Iwokrama Rainforest:
+Add a visit to the Iwokrama Rainforest

-Things to do and see in the Rupununi Savannah, Guyana:
+Things to do and see in the Rupununi Savannah, Guyana

 • Scenic Flight Over the Savannahs – Take a breathtaking flight from Georgetown to Rupununi, offering aerial views of vast grasslands, winding rivers, and dense rainforest.